-The Doctor of Psychology degree (Psy.D.) in Counseling Psychology at Northwest University prepares students to qualify for professional licensure as a Licensed Psychologist with tangible knowledge and skills that can be used to serve the needs of others in a globally relevant and socially conscious manner.
-Using the practitioner-scholar model, we provide excellent training to equip psychologists with counseling assessment and intervention skills leading to qualification for licensure as a psychologist.
-This applied program focuses on training skilled practitioners with a firm grounding and focus on scholarly research, discipline and inquiry.
+The Doctor of Psychology degree (Psy.D.) in Counseling Psychology at Northwest University prepares students to qualify for professional licensure as a Licensed Psychologist in Washington State with tangible knowledge and skills that can be used to serve the needs of others in a globally relevant and socially conscious manner.
+Using the practitioner-scholar model, we provide excellent training to equip psychologists with counseling assessment intervention skills leading to qualification for licensure as a psychologist.
+Our program has a unique focus on cross-cultural psychology and service to the global community, with commitment to social justice, from a Christian worldview.
+Whether alleviating psychological suffering for those who reside here in our own city, or developing services for the afflicted around the world, we strive to equip our graduates to serve others with compassion and excellence.
+This applied program focuses on training skilled practitioners with a solid focus on scholarly research, discipline and inquiry.
 Students learn to integrate a strong theoretical knowledge base with practical, theory-informed, evidence-based skills to provide psychological and counseling services.
-Our program has a unique emphasis on International Psychology with a passion to serve the global community.
-We do so with a heart for social justice and from a Christian worldview.
-Whether alleviating psychological suffering for those who reside right here in our own city, or developing services for the afflicted in Calcutta, we strive to equip our graduates to serve others with compassion and excellence.